 Metsutan will hook you with powerful and stellar musicianship!

 As usual, the intro sucks, but thou shalt be forgiven, oh Whispered.
-Metsutan: Songs of the Void clad themselves in the iron armor of some sort of oriental Power Metal, so – hey – this goes with the territory.
+Metsutan: Songs of the Void clad themselves in the iron armor of some sort of oriental tremolo-infused Death Metal, so – hey – this goes with the territory.
 Same as the cheese that comes oozing out of some of the tracks.
-They have cut it down to acceptable levels though, unless others in the Power Metal universe, where you literally drown in fondue.
+They have cut it down to acceptable levels, though, unless others in the Power Metal universe, where you literally drown in fondue.

 But then, oh boy!
 Metsutan really lets loose.

 Strike will – well – strike at you in a somewhat addictive fashion.
-High octane riffing, the way other Power Metal bands should deliver the goods.
-Take THAT Unleash the Archers.
+High octane riffing, the way their brethren should deliver the goods.
 And this is cool stuff, really gets me out of my rocking chair, madly dancing around the backyard with my huge drivers all over my head.

 Towards the second half, the album moves more and more into bombastically heavy territory.
-Culminating into some sort of epic saga called the Bloodred Shores Of Enoshima of some 11+ minutes.
+Culminating in some sort of epic saga called the Bloodred Shores Of Enoshima of some 11+ minutes.
 Pretty good Folk Metal in my book, up there with Eluveitie, only with Eastern-based instruments.
-And they did it again: A pretty stiff solo appearing somewhere towards the middle of the piece.
+And they did it again: A pretty stiff solo appears somewhere toward the middle of the piece.
 Not the best track in my book, kind of operatically overdone, but noteworthy in any case.

-In conclusion, you’ll need to search far to find fault with Metsutan: Songs of the Void.
-Like everything Japanese, things are of pretty high quality (and Finland is not even in Japan…), from the musicianship to song structures, to mixing and mastering.
-Basically Whispered display a faster, somewhat thrashy Power Metal influenced version of the Scandinavian Melodic Death Metal scene as we know it.
-The album surpasses their last offering Shogunate Macabre, no doubt about it.
+You’ll need to search far to find fault with Metsutan: Songs of the Void.
+Like everything Japanese, things are of pretty high quality (and Finland is not even in Japan…).
+From musicianship to song structures, to mixing and mastering.
+Basically Whispered display a faster, somewhat thrashy Melodic Death Metal style, influenced by some stuff Power Metal usually delivers.
+And the album surpasses their last offering Shogunate Macabre, no doubt about it.